‘Dragon Ball Super’ Episode 102 Spoilers: ‘DBS’ Deconstructs The Magical Girl Genre

 — Todd Blankenship (@Herms98) July 27, 2017

 The Tournament of Power already features a number of nods to classic, popular anime series and genres.
-Some of the tournament’s fighters were obviously inspired by other shonen series such as Yu-Yu Hakusho, and the entire Universe 11 team is basically a Super Sentai squad.
+Some of the tournament’s fighters were obviously inspired by other shonen series, such as Yu-Yu Hakusho, and the entire Universe 11 team is basically a Super Sentai squad.
 Thus, Dragon Ball Super Episode 102’s nod to the magical girl genre is definitely well within DBS‘ current trend.

-Based on the Weekly Shonen Jump summary, however, it seems like Dragon Ball Super would be deconstructing the magical girl genre in a significant way.
-As stated in the teaser, Android 17 of Universe 17 would aggressively attack the U2 fighters in the middle of their transformation, simply because they were taking far too much time.
+Based on the Weekly Shonen Jump summary, however, it seems that Dragon Ball Super will deconstruct the magical girl genre in a significant way.
+As stated in the teaser, Android 17 of Universe 17 will aggressively attack the U2 fighters in the middle of their transformation, simply because they were taking far too much time.

-Unfortunately for Android 17, however, his actions would be deemed unacceptable by purist warriors such as Son Goku.
+Unfortunately for Android 17, however, his actions are deemed unacceptable by purist warriors, including Son Goku.
 The Saiyan, after all, prefers to fight his opponents when they have reached their full potential.
 Despite this, however, many fans of the anime have stated that it is difficult to deny the logic behind No. 17’s actions.
-After all, if the Universe 2 girls are open for attack, there should be no reason to hold back.
+After all, if the Universe 2 girls are open for attack, there is no reason to hold back.

 This trio might be the three i guess…